sagecodes/intro-git-github/README.md

 ```

 ##### git commit messages
-You can type in whatever you want in your commot messages, but you should make sure they're clear what was changed / added.
+You can type in whatever you want in your commit messages, but you should make sure they're clear what was changed / added.
 When you start working somewhere its common for there to be a standard format to follow.

 ##### First Commit Analysis
 So what happened in our first commit?